brilliantcontract/bfi-fast-crawler/README.md

 - phone numbers
 - the contact page URL
 - links to popular social networks
+- the domain country inferred from the website URL

 The extracted data is written to `websites.csv` in CSV format.